The Tax Expenditures Statement (TES) provides a detailed list of tax expenditures provided by the Commonwealth to individuals and businesses.

 In most cases, the net effect of these influences on revenue is likely to be unclear.

 Furthermore, in cases where the level of activity is highly sensitive to the existence of the concession, the increase in revenue from removing this tax expenditure could be very small.
-This would give the impression that the tax expenditure has little material effect when in fact the financial benefits derived by the recipients could be quite large.
+In these cases, reporting tax expenditure estimates as the cost to revenue would give the impression that the tax expenditure has little material effect when in fact the financial benefits derived by the recipients could be quite large.

 Therefore, for the purposes of this report, it is neither practical nor desirable to incorporate potential responses to the removal of a tax expenditure into the estimates.

-Finally, tax expenditure estimates are estimated relative to the designated benchmarks.
+Finally, tax expenditure estimates may, in some cases, differ from Budget estimates, because tax expenditures are estimated relative to designated benchmarks.
 For example, the tax expenditures for the capital gains tax (CGT) discounts applying to individuals are measured relative to a benchmark of full taxation of capital gains.
 The estimates reflect the projected level of capital gains realisations following the introduction of the concession on 1 October 1999.
 In contrast, the Budget estimates for implementing these measures take into account the offsetting impacts on revenue of removing CGT indexation and averaging and the revenue dividend arising from increased realisations.

 Chapter 2 provides an analysis of tax expenditure aggregates, including a discussion of trends in tax expenditures and a comparison with direct expenditures.